mschulteg/flacmirror/README.md

   --overwrite {all,none,old}                 Specify if or when existing files should be overwritten. 'all' means that
                                              files are always overwritten, 'none' means that files are never overwritten and 'old' means that files are only overwritten if the source file has changed since (the source file's modification date is newer).
+Defaults to 'old'.
   --delete                                   Delete files that exist at the destination but not the source.
   --yes, -y                                  Skip any prompts that require you to press [y] (--delete) --copy-file COPY_FILE                      Copy additional files with filename COPY_FILE that are not being encoded.